I am a houseplant enthusiast who has just discovered air plants and orchids in the past year or so and have had good luck with them.

 The little fuzzy plant sits on top of the white jigger.
 I keep a small amount of water in the bottom of it to provide humidity, but the plant does not touch the water.

-Air Plants Are Not Cacti
+4. Don't Treat Air Plants Like Cacti

 Air plants like to be in bright, indirect sunlight.
 They make good kitchen windowsill or bathroom window plants.
 I keep mine in my sun porch, but I do not keep them near the window.
 They are on a shelf on the back wall of the porch, so that they get plenty of bright, indirect light all day long.
 I tried keeping the little fluffy plant under artificial light for a while, but it was too harsh for it.